Den Helder

-Den Helder ([dɛn ˈɦɛldər]) is a municipality and a city in the Netherlands, in the province of North Holland.
+Den Helder ([dɛn ˈɦɛldər]) is a Industrial port town n the Netherlands, in the province of North Holland.
 Den Helder occupies the northernmost point of the North Holland peninsula.
 It is home to the country's main naval base.

 From here the Royal TESO ferryboat service operates the transportation link between Den Helder and the nearby Dutch Wadden island of Texel to the north.

 Etymology

-Before the year 1928 the official name of Den Helder was Helder.
+Before the year 1928, the official name of Den Helder was Helder.
 The origin of the name Helder is not entirely clear.
 The name Helder may have come from Helle/Helde, which means "hill" or "hilly grounds", or from Helre, which means a sandy ridge.
 Another explanation is that the name derived from Helsdeur (Hell's Door), likely because in the water between Den Helder and Texel (called Marsdiep) the current was so strong that many ships were lost.

 History

 Huisduinen was the original older part of the city, whereas Helder itself was a nearby smaller hamlet.
 When a harbour was built near Helder the village began to grow and later became the seat of governance instead of Huisduinen.
 Due to its strategic location at the tip of the North Holland peninsula, multiple fortifications were built in the area.

 Den Helder has played an important part in Dutch shipping.
 During the Dutch Golden Age, ships would be assembled near Den Helder and sail the world's oceans from there.

 On 23 January 1795, the French captured 14 Dutch ships and 850 guns in the town's deep-frozen harbour.
 In 1799 the city was the target of the Anglo-Russian invasion of Holland.

 During the 1820s, the North Holland Canal was dug from Amsterdam to Den Helder.
 The lighthouse Lange Jaap was built in 1877 and is the tallest cast-iron lighthouse in Europe, at 63.45 m.
 In the Second World War most of the city was evacuated and the old city center was destroyed.